informalsystems/hermes/guide/src/documentation/commands/global.md

 __Example__

-To improve the readability, pipe all of the output to `jq`:
+To improve the readability, pipe all the output to `jq`:

 ```
 hermes --config /home/my_chain.toml --json create client --host-chain ibc-0 --reference-chain ibc-1 2>&1 | jq